 41 miles (66 km) - Two Harbors, Catalina to Newport Aquatic Center, Newport Beach, CA

 Are there chase boats available?
 How do I get one?

 We are helping match those who are registered with an escort boat, email Kelly at email@example.com to sign up.
 We could always use more contacts for escort boats so if you or a friend are interested in being an escort boat driver for the race, please email Kelly at firstname.lastname@example.org.

 Another great resource is your club.
 Your club, has contacts for escort boats for 9-man season that might be wanting to join us for the weekend!

 Do I have to race to go?

-For those who are not interested in racing but still want to join us for the weekend or the after party we do have a non-racer entry and after party tickets available for purchase on PaddleGuru!
+For those who are not interested in racing but still want to join us for the after party we will have non-racer tickets available for purchase there!

 So there ya have it folks!
 We may have missed a question or two, and if that is the case reach out to the emails above, or list it in the comments below so we can get an answer for you.
 Thanks for reading.
 We hope to hear great stories from you about this race.
 And always interested in sharing them should you want to be a Team Writer.